ericlu5988/gas-module-arduino/README.md

 ### Installation

-Clone this repository and open the .ino file using Arduino IDE Ensure dependencies are met
+1. Clone this repository and open the .ino file using Arduino IDE
+2. Ensure dependencies are met
+3. Compile and Run

 ### Dependencies